-AppNexus bans Breitbart from ad network, citing hate speech
+AppNexus bans Breitbart from ad exchange, citing hate speech

 Trump's appointment of Bannon was denounced by civil rights organizations and minority groups including the Southern Poverty Law Center, the Anti-Defamation League and the Council on American Islamic Relations.

-Advertising companies like AppNexus sell digital ad campaigns to advertisers and then place the ads on sites that are part of the network.
+Advertising companies like AppNexus facilitate real-time buying and selling of ads on sites that are part of the exchange.
 The company has secured deals with publishers including Foursquare, Groupon Inc and Nasdaq Inc.

 Zeitz said the AppNexus move was apolitical and the domain can be reactivated once the content in question is addressed.